igorwaw/web-random/content/pelican.md

 ## Installing Pelican and initializing the website

 I assume you already have Python installed.
 On Linux, it's almost always true, every general purpose distribution comes with Python preinstalled.
 On Windows, you can get Python from python.org or Windows Store.
-Plus git, bash and many tools you take for granted if you're used to Linux from gitforwindows.org.
 Or you can use Anaconda on any platform if you prefer.

 A recommended way to install Pelican is using venv and pip.
 However, I had good results on Debian and Ubuntu with an ordinary system package - a simple "sudo apt install pelican" gives me a working setup in seconds.

 Optional step: create a GitHub repository for your website.
 Login to GitHub, click the "New repository" button, then clone it on your computer, either with your favourite IDE or "git clone" plus the URL pasted from GitHub.
 Remember to add *output/* to .gitignore.